 “I’m convinced that about half of what separates the successful entrepreneur from the non-successful ones is pure perseverance.”
 Steve Jobs

 The service opportunity over the past weekend helped me to gain insight into my service delivery.
-The service opportunity helped me realize that I need to be very specific in how I see myself effectively participating in service opportunities.
-As a caveat to my past experience, I remembered that for many years I attempted to use what I had to give in ways that did not work for me.
-Subsequently, instead of being encouraged and validated for my efforts to be of service, I found myself practically reviled and scoffed at in my attempts to be of service.
-With these memories intact, I found myself revisiting the decision I made a little over 7 1/2 years ago.
+The service opportunity helped me realize that I need to be very specific in how I see myself effectively participating in being of service.
+As I reflected on my past experience, I remembered that for many years I attempted to use what I had to give in ways that did not work for me.

 You have my permission to share my articles and or video presentations with anyone you believe could benefit, however please attribute me as being the author of the article (s) video presentation (s), and provide a link back to the article (s) on Second Chance to Live.
 In the event that you have questions, please send those questions to me.
 All questions are good questions.
 Thank you.
 I look forward to hearing from you.
 Copyright 2007-2015.